vmware/vic-product/docs/user_doc/vic_vsphere_admin/vic_installation_prereqs.md

 You deploy the vSphere Integrated Containers appliance on a vCenter Server instance.
 Deploying the appliance directly on an ESXi host is not supported.

-- vCenter Server 6.0 or 6.5
+- vCenter Server 6.0 or 6.5.
-- ESXi 6.0 or 6.5 for all hosts
+- ESXi 6.0 or 6.5 for all hosts.
-- At least 2 vCPUs
+- At least 2 vCPUs.
-- At least 8GB RAM
+- At least 8GB RAM.
-- At least 80GB free disk space on the datastore
+- At least 80GB free disk space on the datastore.
+The disk space for the appliance uses thin provisioning.

+### vSphere Client Requirements <a id="client"></a>

+vSphere Integrated Containers provides a basic plug-in for both the Flex-based vSphere Web Client and a more feature-complete plug-in for the HTML5 vSphere Client:

+- The Flex-based plug-in for vSphere 6.0 and 6.5 has limited functionality and only provides information about VCHs and container VMs.
+- The HTML5 plug-in for vSphere 6.5 has a more extensive feature set that allows you to deploy and interact with VCHs.
+The HTML5 vSphere Client plug-in for vSphere Integrated Containers requires vCenter Server 6.5.0d or later.

-### Supported Configurations for VCH Deployment <a id="configs"></a>
+### Supported Configurations for Virtual Container Host Deployment <a id="configs"></a>

-You can deploy VCHs in the following types of setup:
+You can deploy virtual container hosts (VCHs) in the following types of setup:

 * vCenter Server 6.0 or 6.5, managing a cluster of ESXi 6.0 or 6.5 hosts, with VMware vSphere Distributed Resource Scheduler&trade; (DRS) enabled.
 * vCenter Server 6.0 or 6.5, managing one or more standalone ESXi 6.0 or 6.5 hosts.